 These are a few of the common conditions that I have been able to help using the MYK technique:

 shoulder problems (i.e. frozen shoulder, rotator cuff pain, impingement)

 *There are many more conditions that MYK can help with such as acid reflux, peripheral neuropathy and TMJ pain.
 I have had clients with fibromyalgia and scoliosis that have found relief with MYK.
-If you are curious whether MYK might help you, please call me at 360-201-6737!
+If you are curious whether MYK might help you, please call me for a free phone consultation at 360-201-6737!

 Is MYK a massage?

 Some people have called it a "moving massage".
 MYK treatment involves placing a stimulation into muscles innervated by a specific nerve as those muscles are stretched passively and actively.
 MYK aims to "tinker" with the nervous system in a very specific way to cause muscle length and postural changes.

 - If you have pain, numbness, tingling, limited range of motion, or posture that is not aligned.